 NOREPINEPHRINE BITARTRATE by is a Prescription medication manufactured, distributed, or labeled by WG Critical Care, LLC, Inforlife SA.
 Drug facts, warnings, and ingredients follow.

-Norepinephrine Bitartrate in Sodium Chloride Injection is indicated to raise blood pressure in adult patients with severe, acute hypotension.
+Norepinephrine Bitartrate in Sodium Chloride Injection is a catecholamine indicated for restoration of blood pressure in adult patients with acute hypotensive states.
+(1)

 Correct Hypovolemia